 - Refrain from contacting your eyes, mouth, and nose

 - Cover your cough with the bend of the elbow or tissue.
-If a tissue is used, dispose of it right away and wash your hands.
+If a tissue is used, dispose of it immediately and wash your hands.

 - Keep up a distance of at least 1 meter from others.